adosztal/gns3-testing/README.md

 The GNS3 GUI on the client is preconfigured, all you need to do is import the appliances and create a project.

 ## Limitations
 Vagrant uses VirtualBox as provider because that's free and commonly used.
 However nested virtualization support is limited; hence you should avoid running CPU intensive QEMU VMs.
-You can still use the following
+You can still use the following:
 * Docker containers
 * Dynamips routers
 * IOU devices